ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 </head>
 ```

-The document head is included from the file, `head.j2` in the same directory as:
+The document head is included from the file `head.j2` in the same directory as:

 ```
 {% include 'head.j2' %}
 ```

-These are the examples of basic usage of HTMX and FastAPI with Jinja templating.
+These examples illustrate the basic usage of HTMX and FastAPI with Jinja templating.

 # Authentication Overview